kainsavage/HistoryBlock/README.md

 ##### Import

-The Import button is only available if [Blacklist Encryption](#Blacklist_Encryption) is set to `SHA1`.
+The Import button is only available if [Blacklist Encryption](#blacklist-encryption) is set to `SHA1`.
 This control is a legacy support for migrating a HistoryBlock v1.x blacklist to a v2.x blacklist.

 Prompts the user to enter a comma-separated list of hash values to add to the current blacklist.

 ###### Migrating Legacy Blacklist

 Visit [about:config] and search for `extensions.historyblock.stringpref`.
-Double-click the row to open the value editor, and copy the entire value (it will be a comma-separated list of hash values) suitable for entering at the [Import] control.
+Double-click the row to open the value editor, and copy the entire value (it will be a comma-separated list of hash values) suitable for entering at the [#import] control.

 ##### Add Domain